‘Flip Or Flop’ Tarek And Christina El Moussa Divorce Update

 “We’ve been flipping houses, and not only flipping houses but doing it on TV, for a very long time,” he said.
 “So like anything, there’s going to be a challenge, right?
 Me and Christina are professional.
 We know we have a job to do.
 We love what we do and we want to deliver a good product to our fans.”

 Tarek and Christina El Moussa filed for a divorce in January after seven years of marriage.
-The couple have two children together; Taylor, 6, and Brayden, 1.
+The couple have two children together: Taylor, 6, and Brayden, 1.

 On #set today with my #loves!!:I love creating #memories on camera together.. many many #years from now we will sit with our #grandkids and binge watch #fliporflop!!
 So #lucky to do what we do!
 Just LOVE them❤️❤️❤️❤️❤️❤️❤️❤️